Edo Rep empowers youths, Women with skills, cash, tricycles, motorbikes, yam seedlings

 The Deputy Majority Leader and member representing Akoko-Edo Federal constituency in the House of Representatives, Comrade Peter Akpatason has given out several empowerment tools worth millions of naira to his constituents.

-The major beneficiaries of tje largesse are women, youths and farmers in his constituency.
+The major beneficiaries of the largesse are women, youths, and farmers in his constituency.

-Akpatason who rolled out the massive empowerment tools during the flagging off of an empowerment programme in Akoko-Edo local government area on Friday also displayed items including 45 tricycles (keke NAPEP), 65 motorcycles, and a truck load of yam seedlings.
+Akpatason who rolled out the massive empowerment tools during the flagging off of an empowerment programme in the Akoko-Edo local government area on Friday also displayed items including 45 tricycles (keke NAPEP), 65 motorcycles, and a truckload of yam seedlings.

-Besides, Akpatason inspected, commissioned and flagged off several other projects such as road, bridges, boreholes, maternity health centre, and Akoko-Edo traditional council hall.
+Besides, Akpatason inspected, commissioned, and flagged off several other projects such as roads, bridges, boreholes, maternity health centre, and Akoko-Edo traditional council halls.

-In addition, the lawmaker is billed to empower 200 women and youths who had received trainings in agro production and export with the sum of N300,000 each to enable them become agriprenuers.
+In addition, the lawmaker is billed to empower 200 women and youths who had received training in agro production and export with the sum of N300,000 each to enable them to become agriprenuers.

 Akpatason during the event urged the beneficiaries to judiciously make use of the cash and empowerment tools given to them.